BurdetteLamar/markdown_helper/readme/README.template.md

 You can use it to merge external files into a markdown (</code>.md</code>) file.

-### Formats
+### Merged Text Formats

-The merged text can be highlighted in a code block:
+#### Highlighted Code Block

 @[ruby](include.rb)

-or plain in a code block:
+#### Plain Code Block

 @[:code_block](include.rb)

-or verbatim (which GitHub renders however it likes).

-[Note:  RubyDoc.info chooses to highlight both code blocks above.
+[Note:  For the gem's documentation, RubyDoc.info chooses to highlight this code block regardless.
 Go figure.]

+#### Verbatim

+Verbatim text becomes part of markdown page, and is rendered on GitHub in the usual manner.

 ### Usage